reenor/VIBE/README.md

 ### 0Bis.
 CUDA-powered GPU
 Frist, update the latest GPU driver: https://www.nvidia.com/Download/index.aspx?lang=en-us and restart the system for the changes to take effect.

-Then, get the CUDA Compute Capability of your GPU on [CUDA Wikipedia page](https://en.wikipedia.org/wiki/CUDA#GPUs_supported),
+Then, get the CUDA Compute Capability of your GPU, and find out which CUDA versions that the GPU supports on [CUDA Wikipedia page](https://en.wikipedia.org/wiki/CUDA#GPUs_supported).

 ### 1. Virtual Environment for Python